Pix3ltools-lab/pix3lforge/README.md

-# PixelForge
+# Pix3lForge

-PixelForge is a professional cross-platform desktop image editor built with C++ and Qt 6.9.
+Pix3lForge is a professional cross-platform desktop image editor built with C++ and Qt 6.9.
 Designed with AI video generation workflows in mind, it provides powerful preprocessing tools for images that will be used in AI-powered video creation.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Qt](https://img.shields.io/badge/Qt-6.9-green.svg)